MIPT-LAS/record-streams/README.md

 A trivial but real-world example: let's say you have three servers that expose a streaming binary interface.
 The binary interfaces emit events in a binary protocol at about 15 times per second, or about every 66 milliseconds.
 You have a dashboard that consumes these streams in real times and shows summary statistics.
 About every 10 minutes, the dashboard crashes - what to do?
 Now you can collect a single log of all the streaming input to your application, and replay it as many times as you need to isolate and fix the bug - and you also have a test fixture to run through tests repeatedly!

+See `test/index.js` for examples of how to hook up basic streams and demultiplex them.

 ## Install
 Install as a dependency to a project: